What is application migration?

 - Planning.
-Before any migration action is taken, organisations must think carefully about their app migration goals—including their business and IT goals—and define their strategy.
+Before any migration action is taken, organizations must think carefully about their app migration goals—including their business and IT goals—and define their strategy.
 This is the time to discover and assess existing apps and environments.

 App migration strategies

-These four strategies are distinguished by two things: first, an organisation's migration goals, and second, the need for code changes to the apps themselves.
+These four strategies are distinguished by two things: first, an organization's migration goals, and second, the need for code changes to the apps themselves.
 An app migration strategy is defined during the planning step and put into effect during the implementation step.